jasync-sql/jasync-sql/README.markdown

 or **columns** encoding but **IT IS NOT**, this is just the connection encoding that is used between client and servers doing communication.

-When you change the encoding of the **connection** you are not affecting the your database's encoding and your columns **WILL NOT** be stored with the connection encoding.
+When you change the encoding of the **connection** you are not affecting your database's encoding and your columns **WILL NOT** be stored with the connection encoding.
 If the connection and database/column encoding is different, your database will automatically translate from the connection encoding to the correct encoding and all your data will be safely stored at your database/column encoding.

+This is as long as you are using the correct string types, BLOB columns will not be translated since they're supposed to hold a stream of bytes.

 So, just don't touch it and be happy.